tusharsadhwani/blog/src/pages/posts/mypy-guide.md

 This is an extremely powerful feature of mypy, called **Type narrowing**.

-Now, here's a more contrived example, a tpye-annotated Python implementation of the builtin function `abs`:
+Now, here's a more contrived example, a type-annotated Python implementation of the builtin function `abs`:

 ```python
 from math import sqrt